-Dental implants, as a procedure and treatment choice, achieved initial fame during the 60's.
-Today they are regarded as the Gold Standard of tooth replacement.
+Dental implants first became popular during the 1960s.
+Today, they are regarded as the gold standard of tooth replacement.

 Implants and Bone Loss

 A tooth’s root is important to help maintain bone health.
 When the root is missing or removed, such as when a tooth is extracted, the bone in that area is reabsorbed by the body and can cause a number of oral issues.
 Dental implants take the place of the missing root, stimulating the jawbone and preventing this deterioration.